autonomoussoftware/documentation/validatordocument/validatordocument.md

 ### Event Emission

-The validators must not act on an emitted Import event until it has a block height of at least 4000-5000 (meaning that six blocks have been mined beyond the block containing the transaction with the given event).
+The validators must not act on an emitted Import event until it has a block height of at least 4000-5000 (meaning that 4000-5000 blocks have been mined beyond the block containing the transaction with the given event).
 This is to avoid forking and mitigate the effects of 51% attacks.

 ### Maintaining Global MET Supply